Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Concluding Remarks

 We presented a switched systems approach on the decentralized concurrent goal assignment and trajectory generation for multi-robot networks which guarantees safety and global stability to interchangeable goal locations.
-The proposed switching logic relies on multiple Lyapunov-like functions which encode goal swap among locally connected agents based on the total traveled distance, avoidance of inter-agent collisions and convergence to the assigned goal locations.
+The proposed switching logic relies on multiple Lyapunov-like functions that encode goal swap among locally connected agents based on the total traveled distance, avoidance of inter-agent collisions, and convergence to the assigned goal locations.
 As such, the proposed methodology renders feedback control policies with local coordination only, and therefore is suitable for applications such as in first-response deployment of robotic networks under limited information sharing.
-Our current work focuses on the consideration of agents with more complicated dynamics, as well as the robustness of our algorithms under communication failures and uncertainty.
+The proposed algorithms were evaluated via simulation results and experiments with six robots.
+Our future work will focus on agents with more complicated dynamics, as well as on the robustness of our algorithms under communication failures and uncertainty.

+\begin{biography}[{ }]{Dimitra Panagou} received the Diploma and PhD degrees in Mechanical Engineering from the National Technical University of Athens, Greece, in 2006 and 2012, respectively.
+Since September 2014 she has been an Assistant Professor with the Department of Aerospace Engineering, University of Michigan.
+Prior to joining the University of Michigan, Dr. Panagou was a postdoctoral research associate with the Coordinated Science Laboratory, University of Illinois, Urbana-Champaign (2012-2014), a visiting research scholar with the GRASP Lab, University of Pennsylvania (June 2013, fall 2010) and a visiting research scholar with the University of Delaware, Mechanical Engineering Department (spring 2009).
+Her research interests include the fields of planning, coordination, and distributed control and estimation for complex systems, with applications in unmanned aerial systems, robotic networks and autonomous multi-vehicle systems (ground, marine, aerial, space).
+She was a recipient of the NASA 2016 Early Career Faculty Award and of the Air Force Office of Science Research 2017 Young Investigator Award. \end{biography}

+\begin{biography}[{ }]{Matthew Turpin} received his BS degree in Mechanical Engineering from Northwestern University in 2009, and his PhD degree in Mechanical Engineering from University of Pennsylvania in 2014.
+During his doctoral studies at the University of Pennsylvania he focused on formation control as well as on the coupling of task assignment and motion planning in multi-robot systems.
+He is currently a research scientist at Qualcomm Technologies Inc. where he has worked on research and development of software for multi-rotor MAVs, and currently works on planning and control for autonomous cars. \end{biography}

+\begin{biography}[{ }] {Vijay Kumar} is the Nemirovsky Family Dean of Penn Engineering with appointments in the Departments of Mechanical Engineering and Applied Mechanics, Computer and Information Science, and Electrical and Systems Engineering at the University of Pennsylvania.
+He served as the assistant director of robotics and cyber physical systems at the White House Office of Science and Technology Policy (2012-2014) and is the founder of Exyn Technologies, a company that develops solutions for autonomous flight.